 His dad sends him a skeptical look and he aches with how familiar it is.

 “Stiles, your face is practically confessing for you.”
-The cop speak makes his lips twitch, his chest tightening.
-It’s too much, and he looks away.
-And his dad catches his arm.
+The cop speak makes Stiles' lips twitch, his chest tightening.
+It’s too much, too familiar, and he's not sure he can handle this.
+His dad catches his arm.
 “Hey, Stiles.
 Didn’t we promise we’d start being more honest with each other?”

-Derek’s heart beats out a familiar rhythm in the hall, soothing even past the grating edge of alpha rival threat.
-It grounds him the same way it always does.
+But Derek’s heart beats out a familiar rhythm in the hall, soothing even past the grating edge of alpha rival threat.
+It grounds Stiles the same way it always does.
 He can handle this.
 He has to.

 “This about a certain phone call I got today from school?
 You and Scott were fighting?”